sharmaadityaHQ/computer-science-notes/Monolithic and Microservice architecture.md

 - Small team
 - Simple application (do not demand much business logic, scalability and flexibility)
 - Quick launch and no Microservices expertise
+- Service requires very high efficiency where network calls should be avoided as much as possible.

 ## When Microservices?